meta-llama/llama-stack/CONTRIBUTING.md

 ### Using `llama stack build`

-Building a stack image (conda / docker) will use the production version of the `llama-stack` and `llama-stack-client` packages.
+Building a stack image will use the production version of the `llama-stack` and `llama-stack-client` packages.
 If you are developing with a llama-stack repository checked out and need your code to be reflected in the stack image, set `LLAMA_STACK_DIR` and `LLAMA_STACK_CLIENT_DIR` to the appropriate checked out directories when running any of the `llama` CLI commands.

 Example:
 ```bash